andrewouyang64/Book-taku/README.md

 # BOOK-TAKU

 ## Description
 Book-taku is an full stack application that allows reader interact with to see information about a list of books and adds comment to them.
 Book information is saved in a mySQL database and is displayed in an online Library.
 The application can bring up comments from other readers on different types of books.
 The Book-taku application is responsive and interactive, and is  deployed on Heroku.
+To use Book-Taku:  [https://book-taku.herokuapp.com/](https://book-taku.herokuapp.com/).

 ## Technologies used for the development
 - Node.js, express.js for the backend on RESTful API coding